asterisk-icon

 Relocation packages cover expenses related to an employee’s relocation to a new region for work.
 This may include moving company costs, travel expenses, real estate agent fees, and visa expenses.

-How to determine direct compensation
+How can organizations determine direct compensation?

 Determining direct compensation for an employee typically involves several factors, including the employee’s job responsibilities, industry standards, experience level, and geographic location.